What Do Dogs Dream About?

 Let’s admit, it’s both pretty endearing and also fascinating thinking of our furry friends in a happy doggy dreamland.
-So in this post, we’re going to dive into the world of canine dreams – what dogs dream about and how they’re not so different from us humans after all.
-Let’s dive right in.
+So in this post, we’re going to dive into the world of canine dreams – what dogs dream about.
+(And how they’re not so different from us humans after all.)

 What they’ve been up to all day

 Ever watched your napping dog move their paws or tail while asleep – as if they’re on a walk or running?
-They’re most likely dreaming about what they’ve been up to all day – chasing balls, playing fetch, or just bounding around your backyard.
-If your dog is more on the sociable side, they might be dreaming about playing with other dogs…or spending time with their loved ones.
+They’re most likely dreaming about what they’ve been up to all day.
+Whether that’s chasing balls, playing fetch, or just bounding around your backyard.
+If your dog is more on the sociable side, they might be dreaming about playing with other dogs.
+Or spending time with their loved ones.
 Meaning you.

 The people they love most

-Yes, you guessed it: your dog likely dreams about you and your special moments together.2 Besides the zoomies, dogs might dream about the people they love most.
-Meaning with you.
+Yes, your dog likely dreams about you.2 Besides the zoomies, dogs might dream about the people they love most.
 So whether that’s walkies, cuddles, or playtime, you can bet your dog’s dreaming of enjoying them together with you.

 Dogs also tend to be attuned to your emotions.
 They can sense your mood, respond to social cues, and show tremendous empathy.
 Because of this, they also have the ability to remember experiences, places, and people.
 So they’re most likely dreaming about you, your face, scent, and the places you’ve explored together.
 It’s how they strengthen their bond with you, their parent.